IRNAS/pulseox-finger-clamp/README.md

 Designing hardware (3D printed finger clamp) for the pulse oximeter.

+Sometimes patients have to wear a pulse oximeter for an extended period of time so it should be comfortable, light and practical.
+It shouldn't be too big but still fit all the necessary electronics.
+It shouldn't press too much on the finger but shouldn't fall off on simple movement like scratching your nose either.
+We thought of a simple, single piece design that would be easily printable and could meet all the mentioned criteria.

 #### Development

 ##### V1 <a href="https://github.com/IRNAS/pulseox-finger-clamp/commit/a6cd33553bf7db89672edbb5de27fd4489f3829b#diff-84422747c9be27ca7f00f68ea243daba">(STL) (SOLIDWORKS)</a>

 * too big
-* two joints on a single part clamp didn't worked
+* two joints on a single part clamp didn't work
 * plastic too thick

 <span><img src="https://github.com/IRNAS/pulseox-finger-clamp/blob/master/pics/finger_clamp_v1(1).JPG" width="250px" height="187px">